-The FSEOG program provides grants for students who demonstrate exceptional financial need.
+The FSEOG program provides grants for students whose FAFSA results indicate exceptional financial need.
 This need-based grant is awarded to undergraduate students who qualify and is based upon completion of the FAFSA.
 Funds are limited for the program, and grants are made to Pell Grant recipients first.